 At Tufts School of Medicine, we are committed to providing a personalized learning experience with opportunities to share new ideas and think critically about public health issues—particularly through the lens of using research and analysis to create meaningful, evidence-based change.

 You can complete the program in as few as 20 months if attending full time and as few as 32 months attending part time.
-The Population Health Promotion concentration will only be available part-time for the January 2022 cohort.

 As a Tufts MPH student, you will: